SEARCH THIS BLOG

 This is where the large Daimler limousine turns onto via Mazzini after via Ottolini... blind turn up ahead.

-On the flight to Stresa -- yes!
-I've been in Stresa this past week, which will explain the absence of posts -- I was having too much fun to post about it at the time, but don't worry, I'll bring you up to date on all -- but on the flight, I began a book that had been recently recommended to me.
+On a flight to Stresa I began a book that had been recently recommended to me.
 I had saved it for this trip, as the setting of the book was Stresa itself.
 The book is Good Blood, by Aaron Elkins.
 It's a mystery novel, and it turned out to be an excellent read and a fun choice for the trip.
 The central characters are a wealthy and aristocratic family that live on Isola de Grazia, de Grazia being their family name.
 Clearly, they are patterned after the Borromeo family, although the characters and the story and their particular island are all fictional.
 What's not fictional however, is the portrayal of Stresa itself.

 For example, the story opens with a kidnapping and shootout.
 The 16-year-old son of the wealthy family is being chauffeur-driven to school when a carefully planned accident blocks the main road, causing his limousine to divert onto Stresa's narrow alleys.
 In a tight spot the car is trapped, a shootout occurs, the boy is taken.